 Configuration

-Carrousel Type: 48 Vials 🔹
+Carrousel Type: 48 Vials

-AutoSampler Timing
+- AutoSampler Timing

 GC Cycle T ime: 1.00

-Prep Ahead
+Prep A head

 Sampling Modes

 Liquid

-C Standard M ode C Vis c ous Sample
+© Standard M ode © Vis c ous Sample

-○ V olatile Sample ○ User D efined
+© ⊻olatile Sample © User D efined

 C N eat Sample

 © S PME Mode

 SPME Options

 A b sorb Time (min): 10.00

 D e sorb Time (min): 2.00

-Sample H eadspace Agitate
+Sample H eadspace

-Save Cancel
+Save

 - NOTE: The SPME III Agitation option is an accessory option which provides for agitation of the sample during absorption time, thereby increasing the rate at which solutes are extracted by the SPME fiber coating.
-See Section 7 for operation with SPME agitation. - 1.
+See Section 8, Operation of the SPME Agitation Accessory. - 2.
 Set the Carrousel Type to 48 Vials or 12 Vials using the pull-down menu that appears when you click on the arrow to the right of the box.
-The default value is 48 Vials. - 2.
-Determine the length of a GC cycle (run time plus cooldown plus reequilibration) by allowing the GC to cycle two or three times. - 3.
-Under AutoSampler Timing, set the GC Cycle Time by entering the time in minutes.

-- 4. Select Prep Ahead.
+The default value is 48 Vials. - 3.
+Determine the length of a GC cycle (run time plus cooldown plus reequilibration) by allowing the GC to cycle two or three times. - 4.
+Under AutoSampler Timing, set the GC Cycle Time by entering the time in minutes. - 5.
+Select Prep Ahead.
 Use of this feature is highly recommended with SPME to minimize dead time between runs.
-It allows absorption onto the SPME fiber of a sample while the previous sample is undergoing a chromatographic run. - 5.
-Under SPME Options, set the Absorb Time in minutes. - 6.
-Under SPME Options, set the Desorb Time in minutes. - 7.
-If you are going to use the SPME Injection Method to sample headspace, check Sample Headspace by clicking on the box. - 8.
+It allows absorption onto the SPME fiber of a sample while the previous sample is undergoing a chromatographic run. - 6.
+Under SPME Options, set the Absorb Time in minutes. - 7.
+Under SPME Options, set the Desorb Time in minutes. - 8.
+If you are going to use the SPME Injection Method to sample headspace, check Sample Headspace by clicking on the box. - 9.
 Click on Save.
 The Configuration window closes.
 SAVE YOUR METHOD

-- 1. Double-click on the Control menu box of the Method Editor.
+- 1. Close the Method Editor window.
 A window appears that asks you whether you want to save the changes you have made to the method. - 2.
 Click Yes.
 The Save Method File As window appears prompting you to name the new method.

-- Save Method File As

-File Name: new.mth 111.mth default.mth dodle.mth minimum.mth startup1.mth startup2.mth startup3.mth startup4.mth Directories: c:\star c:\ star c:\ examples tutorial

-Save File as T ype: Dri v es:

-Methods (.mth) c :
+Save Method File As × File Name: The Name: Ssm.mth ssmeth.mth sstest.mth ssty.mth startup1.mth startup2.mth startup2.mth startup4.mth Directories: c:\star module18 module44 module45 module46 module47 tutorial OK Cancel Network List Files of Type : Methods (.mth) Dri v es: ▼ Notes 7